Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection: Experiment

 \subsubsection{Datasets}

-We conduct experiments by \textit{pre-training} on real-face dataset, \textit{fine-tuning} on c23 of Faceforensics++~\cite{rossler2019faceforensics++} (FF++), and evaluating on multiple cross-datasets during \textit{inference}.
-Specifically, our real-face dataset contains $550$,$000$ images from CelebA~\cite{liu2015faceattributes}, CelebV-Text~\cite{yu2022celebvtext}, and FFHQ~\cite{karras2019style}.
-FF++ contains $1$,$000$ real videos and $4$,$000$ manipulated videos obtained by four forging methods: DeepFakes~\cite{deepfakes2018}, FaceSwap~\cite{faceswap2020}, Face2Face~\cite{thies2016face2face}, and NeuralTexture~\cite{thies2019deferred}.
-Cross-datasets consist of Celeb-DF~\cite{li2020celeb} (CDF), DFDC~\cite{dolhansky2020deepfake}, and FFIW~\cite{zhou2021face}.
+We conduct experiments by \textit{pre-training} on real-face dataset, \textit{fine-tuning} on c23 of Faceforensics++~\cite{rossler2019faceforensics++} (FF++), and evaluating on cross-datasets with various forgery algorithms during \textit{inference}.
+Specifically, our real-face dataset contains $550k$ images from CelebA~\cite{liu2015faceattributes}, CelebV-Text~\cite{yu2022celebvtext}, and FFHQ~\cite{karras2019style}.
+FF++ contains $1k$ real videos and $4k$ manipulated videos obtained by four forging methods: DeepFakes~\cite{deepfakes2018}, FaceSwap~\cite{faceswap2020}, Face2Face~\cite{thies2016face2face}, and NeuralTexture~\cite{thies2019deferred}.
+Cross-datasets consist of Celeb-DF~\cite{li2020celeb} (CDF), DFDC~\cite{dolhansky2020deepfake}, FFIW~\cite{zhou2021face}, DFDCP~\cite{dolhansky1910deepfake}, and DFD~\cite{Deepfake21}.
 CDF includes real videos of $59$ celebrities from YouTube and fakes generated via an improved synthesis process~\cite{li2020celeb}.
-DFDC is a large-scale face-changing video dataset, created using various Deepfake and GAN-based methods, with a total of $5$,$000$ test videos.
-FFIW is a challenging multi-face forgery dataset with $10$,$000$ videos.
+DFDC is a large-scale face-changing video dataset, created using various Deepfake and GAN-based methods, with a total of $5k$ test videos.
+FFIW is a challenging multi-face forgery dataset with $10k$ videos.
+DFDCP is a preview version of DFDC with $5k$ videos.
+DFD contains over $3k$ manipulated videos featuring $28$ actors across various scenes.